Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 \end{example}

 A typical superposition state is with the form $\frac{1}{\sqrt{2}}(\left|x\right>+\left|\bar{x}\right>)$, where $x$ is a binary representation of an integer and $\bar{x}$ is the \textit{bitwise-negation} of $x$.
-We call such a state \textit{complementary superposition state}, which is the minimum input set that satisfies SCAQ.
-The generation of complementary superposition state is shown in Appendix~\ref{subapp:CompSup}.
+We call such a state \textit{complementary superposition state}, which is one of the minimum input sets that satisfy SCAQ.
+The generation of complementary superposition state is shown in Section~\ref{subapp:CompSup}.
 We will have an evaluation of the effectiveness of the SCAQ criterion in Section~\ref{sec:evaluation}, where the result will be shown in Section~\ref{subsec:evaluateSCAQ}.

+In this section, we discussed several testing principles and criteria based on the properties of general quantum programs.
+However, there may be additional useful testing criteria yet to be discovered.
+For instance, specific structures common in quantum programs may benefit from new testing principles and criteria.